Paschalis Staikos: Career

 He plays mainly as a defensive midfielder, though he has tried in several positions.
 He was Panathinaikos U-20 team's captain.
 He debuted in the first team on 7 June 2015 at the match Atromitos - Panathinaikos 2–0, for the playoffs.

 OFI

 On 31 August 2019, OFI officially announced the signing of the young midfielder, until the summer of 2021.

 Roughly a year later, Staikos signed a contract extension, until the summer of 2023.
-His first goal for the club came in a 2-1 away defeat against Panetolikos, on 3 January 2021.
-Four days later, he converted a penalty in a 2-0 home win against Lamia.
+His first goal for the club came in a 2–1 away defeat against Panetolikos, on 3 January 2021.
+Four days later, he converted a penalty in a 2–0 home win against Lamia.

+Panserraikos

+On 13 January 2023, he joined Panserraikos on a free transfer.